(Photo: John Mahoney)

 International Filmmaker:

-He has filmed, written and produced major documentaries across the globe.
+For more than three decades, Julian has filmed, written and produced major documentaries across the globe.
 He covered scandals, wars and corporate intrigue in South Africa, Somalia, Holland, France, England, Costa Rica, Honduras, Mexico and all across the United States and Canada

-Most recently, he directed and co-wrote Kings of Coke, (2022) a true-crime documentary streaming on Crave TV that takes a searing look at cocaine and corruption.
+He directed and co-wrote Kings of Coke, (2022) a true-crime documentary streaming on Crave TV that takes a searing look at cocaine and corruption.

-His previous film Ghosts of Afghanistan (2021) which he directed and co-wrote for Galafilm and TVO, won three top Canadian Screen Awards Canada's equivalent of the Emmys) for best documentary, best writing and best editing
+His previous film Ghosts of Afghanistan (2021) which he directed and co-wrote for Galafilm and TVO, won three top Canadian Screen Awards (Canada's equivalent of the Emmys) for best documentary, best writing and best editing

 Julian wrote and directed a New York Times-CBC TV investigation into nuclear terrorism called "Nuclear Jihad" which won the duPont-Columbia University Award, the broadcast equivalent of the Pulitzer Prize, in 2006.